HarryGlickman/Engerlab_Pan_Cancer_GeneSets/README.md

-Analysis code for manuscript titled Tumour-type-agnostic gene set scores predict progression following radiotherapy by Harry Glickman and Shirin Enger.
+Analysis code for manuscript titled Precision radiotherapy biomarker researchers should incorporate pan-cancer information by Harry Glickman and Shirin Enger.

-Analysis code is contained in pan_cancer_merged_analysis.

 Contact harry [dot[ glickman [at] mail [dot] mcgill [dot] ca with any questions.